dohmr/weatherHub/README.md

 Deployed app URL, here https://dohmr.github.io/weatherHub/

-*seems to be an issue with the app, while using Microsoft Edge.
-Please use Google Chrome*

 ## Usage
 Input any City within the search bar.
 You are also given a few preset options of my choosing.
 You then submit your choice and are then presented with the current weather and a 5 day forecast!
 Brilliant!